 The influx of refugees from Africa, Asia, and the Middle East into Europe provides opportunities for CAM staff members in Greece to share the Gospel with people who may not hear it otherwise.
 Whether it is holding Bible studies or working alongside refugees on the agricultural project, their goal is to shine truth and peace into refugees’ lives.

-To help support the Worldwide Refugee Crisis program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Worldwide Refugee Crisis program, please click the button below to give a gift.